Alexa Pearce (Head)

 African and African American Studies

 Literature, Science & the Arts

 School of Education

 School of Social Work

-Downing, Karen (2013).
+Downing, K. (2013).
 Using Problem-Based Learning to Facilitate Learning Across the Curriculum.
-Indianapolis, IN: Association of College and Research Libraries National Conference.
+In Imagine, Innovate, Inspire: The Proceedings of the Acrl 2013 Conference (pp. 621–624).
+Indianapolis: Association of College and Research Libraries.

 Downing, K., Rivera, A., & Winston, M. (2012).
 Library Leadership 2.0: Leading from Throughout the Organization.
 In Library and Book Trade Almanac.
 Medford, NJ: Information Today.